Index of Tools

 Spatial Informatics Group

-monitors the advance of gold mining via satellite and radar in the Amazonian region of Madre de Dios in Peru, a country where the “gold rush” has devastated more than 237,000 acres (96,000 hectares) of primary forest over the past 30 years.
-Can overcome the limitation that satellites encounter when trying to capture photos of the forest on a cloudy day.
-RAMI’s radar monitoring can “see” through clouds and thus provide information about the forest without weather patterns getting in the way
+Monitors the advance of gold mining via satellite and radar in the Amazonian region of Madre de Dios in Peru, a country where the “gold rush” has devastated more than 237,000 acres (96,000 hectares) of primary forest over the past 30 years.
+It can overcome the limitation that satellites encounter when trying to capture photos of the forest on a cloudy day.
+RAMI’s radar monitoring can “see” through clouds and thus provide information about the forest without weather patterns getting in the way.

 RhODIS